Open-Cap-Table-Coalition/Open-Cap-Format-OCF/README.md

 - **Enum - Allocation Type**

   - **Id:** `https://opencaptablecoalition.com/schema/enums/AllocationType.schema.json`
-  - **Description:** Enumeration of allocation types for vesting schedules.
+  - **Description:** Enumeration of allocation types for vesting terms.
 Using an example of 18 shares split across 4 tranches, each allocation type results in a different schedule as follows:
     1. Cumulative Rounding (5 - 4 - 5 - 4)
     2. Cumulative Round Down (4 - 5 - 4 - 5)
     3. Front Loaded (5 - 5 - 4 - 4)